samhotep/openkonfig/README.md

+## 🚨Attention!
+⚠️ This project is currently a WIP and not meant to be used as-is.

 # Kubernetes configs for kubectl deployments

 This tool aims to make k8s configuration and deployments straightforward for any application that can be run as a docker container.